JonBetts/CM0102-Starter-Kit/README.md

 Please be aware that the Mac version is a port of the original Windows application.
 Because of that, certain things won't work in exactly the same way as the Windows version.
 Here are the important things you need to know:

-- I have had confirmation from someone that the Starter Kit does indeed run well on the new M1 Macbooks.
+- I have had confirmation from someone that the Starter Kit does indeed run well on the new M1 Macbooks, but as I said previously, it may not run on the newer M2 and M3 chips.
+Unfortunately I won't be releasing a new version just to cater for these.

 -   Previously, I gave advice about removing the quarantine flag ("the app is damaged" message) from the Starter Kit application after unzipping the file, etc. Well it's actually easier to do this before doing anything else.
 So as soon as the Starter Kit zip file has been downloaded, open up Terminal, and run the following command:
 `xattr -drs com.apple.quarantine ~/Downloads/CM0102.Starter.Kit.Mac.v1.2.2.zip`.